 The single biggest tax distinction in the Smoky Mountains is which state your property is in.
 Tennessee has no state income tax.
 North Carolina imposes a flat state income tax (currently 4.5%) on all taxable income, including net rental profits.
 This means a cabin generating $40,000 in net income in Sevier County, Tennessee owes zero state income tax, while an identical cabin in Swain County, North Carolina owes roughly $1,800 to the state before federal taxes are calculated.

-On the Tennessee side, your STR income is subject to federal income tax only (plus self-employment tax if you file Schedule C).
+On the Tennessee side, your STR income is subject to federal income tax only (plus self-employment tax if you file your tax return).
 On the North Carolina side, you owe both federal and state income tax.
 This makes the state line a meaningful factor in acquisition decisions — and it makes federal deduction strategies critical for hosts on both sides.
 See our Tennessee state guide and North Carolina state guide for full details on each state's rules.

 Local Occupancy and Sales Taxes by Municipality